Ha'penny Breeze: Production

 The film was an idea of Australians Don Sharp and Frank Worth who met in England.
-Sharp was appearing in a play with Conyers (and Richfield) called Cage Me a Peacock.
+Sharp was appearing in the play Cage Me a Peacock with Conyers and Richfield.
 They were inspired by low budget films being made in Italy on location, which saved money by not using sets or stars.
 They decided to find a location and write a script around it.
 Conyers had an old sailing cutter at Pin Mill and suggested that as a location.

 Sharp and Worth wrote the story together over a three-month period.
 They formed their own production company with Conyers and succeeded in raising finance with William Freshman attached as executive producer.
+Sharp says although the budget was eight thousand pounds "we might as well have asked for a million" and "studios didn't even want to read the script.
+It wasn't a big enough subject for independent producers.
+It wasn't violent enough for the makers of B pictures.
+Hopes wer raised several times bu big talking bif promising fringe people we met in the pubs of Wardour Street."

+The breakthrough came when a journalist friend of theirs, Dick Richards, read the script, liked it, and ran a story on their efforts to raise funds in the Sunday Pictorial.
+This attracted the attention of "business men in the North to 'have a flutter' for half the £8,000" for "the fun of participating in the making of a film."

-The bulk of the money came from and George N. Gregory who sold his Leeds auction business to help finance.
-Filming took place in October 1949.
+The bulk of the money came from George N. Gregory who sold his Leeds auction business to help finance.
+Conyers financed with some of his fee from appearing in a play.
+With half the budget raised, Sharp and his partners got Associated British to agree to provide the balance of the budget.

+Filming took place in October 1949 on location in Suffolk.
+Poor weather caused the film to go over schedule and over budget.
+Philip Green agreed to do music in exchange for nothing and the musicians were paid by the producers selling their shares in the company.

 Associated British Pathe offered to distribute on the understanding that everyone would be paid ten pounds a week.
 A Leeds auctioneer chipped in a few thousand pounds and the filmmakers provided money themselves.
 When Associated British saw the film they covered the cost of the movie.

 The film was shot in Pin Mill, a small fishing village on the River Orwell in Suffolk.
 Some scenes were shot in the Butt and Oyster inn.